publisha/publisha.github.io/pages/create_speare_play_web.md

 layout: page
 title: Repository for Shakespeare Play Web page
 published: true
-categories: ["Using GitHub", "Multi-Platform Publishing"]
+categories: ["HTML and CSS", "Multi-Platform Publishing"]
 tags: [Using GitHub]
-date:  2017-12-18
+date:  2017-12-31
 order: 2
 blurb: We are using GitHub pages to host a web site for the Shakespeare play.
 This page explains what we are going to do to get started.
 ---